SteadyCadence/api-docs/content/03-organization.md

 PATCH /api/v1/organizations/{organization_slug}/
 ```

-The above method allows you to update an organization.
+This method allows you to update an organization.

 **URL Parameters**

 URL Parameter | Description
 ---|---
-`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations)
+`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations).

 **Request payload**